balajeraam/BaSh_Python/Health_Reminders/README.md

+This project handles steps required to trigger automated health reminders on a Windows system.

-Step 1 - Create the python file that can generate reminders.
+Step 1 - Create the python file that generates reminders.
+Tkinter module takes care of the following aspects:
+- Pop up of window containing reminders
+- Bell sound when the message window pops up
+- Automatic closure of window after certain time e.g.10 seconds.

 Step 2 - Create a windows batch file that links where python.exe is stored in the system to actual python file.
 - Open notepad.